scrow/rpi-autoshare/README.md

 As of v2.1, an additional script can be called before and after setting up the sharing, when a change to the active interface is detected.
 These files should be called `autoshare-prerun.sh` and `autoshare-postrun.sh`.
 The postrun script is particularly helpful if you want/need to specify additional iptables rules, since the tables are completely flushed by this script when the interface changes.

-Note that the `$internal_iface` and `$external_iface` variables are visible to the prerun/postrun scripts, should you wish to use those in those scripts for any additional interface configuration or iptables rules.
+Note that the `$external_iface` variable as well as the variables defined in `autoshare2.conf` are all visible to the prerun/postrun scripts, should you wish to use those in those scripts for any additional interface configuration or iptables rules.

 ## Bug Reports